 The technique can be applied almost everywhere - in the bathroom, kitchen, entry hall or living room.

 Some of the possible colour examples are introduced in the area "Reference photos".

 The technique can also be used in wet rooms - such as bathroom or kitchen.

 Here you see an elegant design in the Stucco Veneziano technique applied in a modern bathroom.

 This gentle yellow tone is much more relaxing for the eyes.
-The kitchen wall is resistant to the splashing water: due to the strong pressing with the tool the material has thickened, making the surface durable.
+The kitchen wall is resistant to the splashing water: due to the strong pressing with the tool the material has solidified, making the surface durable.

-This two-colored design is based on contrast.
+This two-coloured design is based on contrast.